mmatyas/pegasus-docs/docs/user-guide/platform-retropie.md

 - a) From the RetroPie setup menu
 - b) Using the Frontend Chooser tool

+!!! note
-Note: you will need RetroPie version 4.3 (released on September 21, 2017) or later to install Pegasus through RetroPie.
+    You will need RetroPie version 4.3 (released on September 21, 2017) or later to install Pegasus through RetroPie.

 ## From the setup menu